rh24/code-libs/README.md

 ### User Stories

 * As a developer, I want to create a game that will delight potential employers so that they might hire us.
-* As a developer, I want to make a join table of data showing finished games for each template so that users can view games by template and see what other contributors came up with.
+* As a developer, I want to make a table of data showing finished games for each template so that users can view games by template and see what other contributors came up with.
 * As a mad libs player, I want to have a good laugh at my stories and have them presented to me in a fun way.
 * As a lurker, I want to browse other people's finished games so that I can share ridiculous ones with my friends.
 * As a full stack developer, I want to create a database to store and access user's created finished games so that they may access them later.